Cascade Surge: History

-The team from Salem first joined the old USISL Pro League in 1995 as Oregon Surge one of 20 expansion franchises; placed in the Northwest Division, the team was competitive from the get-go, finishing second in the table behind Hawaii Tsunami with a 14–6 records (ties were settled on penalties).
-The playoffs also proved to be a successful venture: a 3–2 win over Everett BigFoot led the team to the divisional finals, where they again were defeated by Hawaii Tsunami, but the season indicated a positive future.
+The team from Salem first joined the old USISL Pro League in 1995 as the Oregon Surge. one of 20 expansion franchises; placed in the Northwest Division, the team was competitive from the start, finishing second in the table behind the Hawaii Tsunami with a 14–6 record (ties were settled on penalties).
+The playoffs also proved to be a successful venture: a 3–2 win over the Everett BigFoot led the team to the divisional finals, where they again were defeated by the Tsunami, but the season indicated a positive future.

-The Pro League was realigned in 1996, and the newly-titled Cascade Surge found life more difficult in their sophomore year, finishing a distant sixth in the table behind Everett BigFoot and the San Fernando Valley Golden Eagles with a 7–9 record.
-Things improved in 1997 as the Pro League renamed itself to the Premier Development Soccer League, and Cascade were more competitive, finishing third in the Northwest behind Spokane Shadow and Yakima Reds, but losing in the playoffs at the first attempt 1–0 to Yakima.
+The Pro League was realigned in 1996, and the newly titled Cascade Surge found life more difficult in their sophomore year, finishing a distant sixth in the table behind the BigFoot and the San Fernando Valley Golden Eagles with a 7–9 record.
+Things improved in 1997 as the Pro League renamed itself to the Premier Development Soccer League, and Cascade were more competitive, finishing third in the Northwest behind the Spokane Shadow and Yakima Reds, but losing in the playoffs at the first attempt 1–0 to Yakima.

-The team continued to experience inconsistency in 1998, as they finished their year fourth behind Spokane Shadow and out of the playoffs, and 1999 was the worst season yet, as Cascade finished rock bottom of the Northwest Division with just 2 wins all year, 17 points adrift of the team above them (Yakima Reds) and an astonishing 54 points behind divisional champions Willamette Valley Firebirds.
-Things did not get much better with the turn of the millennium, although Surge did avoid a second consecutive wooden spoon by finishing one place ahead of Willamette Valley with a 5–11–2 record.
+The team continued to experience inconsistency in 1998, as they finished their year fourth behind the Shadow and out of the playoffs, and 1999 was the worst season yet, as Cascade finished rock bottom of the Northwest Division with just 2 wins all year, 17 points adrift of the team above them (the Reds) and an astonishing 54 points behind divisional champions Willamette Valley Firebirds.
+Things did not get much better with the turn of the millennium, although the Surge did avoid a second consecutive wooden spoon by finishing one place ahead of the Firebirds with a 5–11–2 record.

 The 2001 season continued the run of poor performances as the Surge continued to be dominated by their Northwest Division counterparts.
 They finished outside the playoffs for the fourth consecutive year, in fourth place behind divisional champions Calgary Storm, but they did manage to pick up seven wins on the season.
-The Surge improved further in 2002, returning to the playoffs after finishing third in the northwest behind Seattle Sounders Select.
+The Surge improved further in 2002, returning to the playoffs after finishing third in the northwest behind the Seattle Sounders Select.
 Against all odds, the Surge made it all the way to the Conference Championship game, but went down 3–2 to the Southern California Seahorses.
 Signs, however, were positive that Surge's form was finally turning around.